Samkth123/KTH-md/Public Policy/Lecture 5/Society service "Production"- Hierarchies, markets, partnerships & change.md

     - Contractual problems P

 Concluding remarks fon the framework for welfare production
-- common with naive views (by decisionamkers) of what we have not experiences for example of alternative forms for ordering welfare provision/production
+- common with ==naive views== (by decisionamkers) of what we have not experiences for example of alternative forms for ordering welfare provision/production
     - ex snowthing thoguht would automatically create competition but failed
 - Each form has its challenges/critical factors - as do change between them
 - each form can potentially be orgnaized in a huge variety of ways